twhiteaker/CFGeom/README.md

 1) strlen is long enough for the character array timeseries id.
 2) node would be as long as all the nodes of all the timeseries + enough special characters to separate 'holes'.
 3) timeseries would be as long as the number of timeseries in the file.
-4) index_start_stop would be 2 or 3 depending if the just the first node of a given time series or both the first and last node of a given timeseries is to be stored.
+4) index_start_stop would be 2 or 3 depending if just the first node of a given time series or both the first and last node of a given timeseries is to be stored.
 5) time is the length of the maximum length time series in the file.

 ```